ktomk/pipelines/README.md

 exactly as documented for the [`docker run` command][DCK-RN]
 \[DCK-RN].

-## Exit Code / Return Code / Status
+## Exit Status

 Exit status on success is 0 (zero).

 A non zero exit status denotes an error:

-- 1 (one): An argument supplied (also no argument at all) caused the error.
+- 1  : An argument supplied (also a missing one) caused the error.
-- 2 (two): A error is caused by the system not being able to fulfill the command (e.g. a file can not be read).
+- 2  : An error is caused by the system not being able to fulfill the command (e.g. a file can not be read).
+- 127: Running pipelines inside pipelines failed due to detecting an endless loop.

 ### Example